Guillo659/Sena/README.md

 # Sena
 Code about the class to sena.

-This reposditori is enfoque about the sena class, here the student cant gt the code working in the class, so how word and code suggerition the Guillermo Salgado
+This reposditori is enfoque about the sena class, here the student can gt the code working in the class, so how word and code suggerition the Guillermo Salgado